Arrow

 abstract

-These days, the media is rife with reports of AI transformations not working, or not having a clear return on investment.
+These days, the media is rife with reports of AI transformations not working or not having a clear return on investment.
 This is in part because AI transformations are historically pushed as a technology, rather than a strategic imperative.
 In this talk, we will examine how to make AI transformation work, and ensure a tangible return on investment.
 McKinsey and MIT opine that over 80% of AI projects are not working out the way companies intend them to.

 webinar Details